The Projects and Construction Review: Belgium

 The Belgian projects and construction sector remained strong in 2021, despite the ongoing covid-19 pandemic, with a number of projects reaching financial close.

 The publication in September 2016 of Eurostat's guidelines for the statistical analysis of public-private partnership (PPP) structures has brought about a revival in PPP financing after previous years' retrenchment owing to budgetary cuts and uncertainty about the application of the European accounting rules for PPPs.

 Various public entities trust the PPP model for large projects in a number of sectors, from transport infrastructure to prisons and schools.

 The year in review

-Like all countries in Western Europe and generally across the world, Belgium was hard hit by the covid-19 pandemic from March 2020.
+Like all countries in Western Europe and generally across the world, Belgium was hard hit by the covid-19 pandemic.
 In the spring of 2020, a general lockdown was enforced that affected all sectors of the Belgian economy.
-The measures taken by the Belgian authorities to reduce the spread of covid-19 meant that work on many construction sites had to be stopped by construction companies or by their principals.
-However, by the end of May 2020, the strict and general measures were eased, enabling the construction sector to continue working (under certain safety conditions), and cross-border restrictions on travel for work purposes were lifted.
+The measures taken by the Belgian authorities to reduce the spread of covid-19 meant that work on many construction sites had to be stopped by construction companies or by their principals; however, by the end of May 2020, the strict and general measures were eased, enabling the construction sector to continue working (under certain safety conditions), and cross-border restrictions on travel for work purposes were lifted.